Bitergia/prosoul/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `meditor:master`.
+* In GitHub, send a pull request to `prosoul:master`.
 This will trigger the Travis integration.

 * If you find that the Travis integration has failed, look into the logs on Travis to find out
 if your changes caused test failures, the commit message was malformed etc. If you find that the